 CB & Potts Restaurant and Taproom, 195 E. Foothills Parkway

-The newly relocated CB & Potts Restaurant and Taproom is located on Fort Collins Parkway, near the mall.
+CB & Potts Restaurant and Taproom is located on Foothills Parkway, near the mall.
 Inside the restaurant Colorado State fans will appreciate the fun, historical memorabilia gracing the walls, as well as framed pictures of former Ram athletes.
 Dubbed the Potts Peak Patio, the rooftop bar boasts a full bar and a fireplace.
 Nosh on a legendary burger while you sip on a Hefeweizen, which took home gold at the 2013 Great American Beer Fest.

 CLOSE TO CAMPUS